Atlanta Motorcycle Traffic Laws

 Whether a motorcyclist followed the law at the time of an incident typically will impact an injury case in a significant way.
 A motorcyclist’s adherence or failure to follow the law often determines whether a person or any other liable person may claim that the motorcyclist was also at fault, which potentially hurts a claim.
 Usually, an investigating officer will provide a citation or list of “contributing factors” that are thought to have caused or influenced the wreck.
 In Atlanta, there is something known as comparative fault, which means that the fault of each party is considered when determining the liability of the collision.
 If an injured person is found negligent, it could reduce the recovery of someone who was not operating their vehicle or their motorcycle pursuant to the law.

-Contact a Credible Lawyer About Motorcycle Traffic Laws in Atlanta
+Contact a Credible Lawyer About Atlanta Motorcycle Traffic Laws

 Atlanta motorcycle traffic laws could greatly impact a person’s case in court.
 If you were involved in a motorcycle collision and suffered significant injuries due to a reckless party, consult with a caring motorcycle accident lawyer.
 They could assess the various aspects of your case and fight to hold the negligent individual accountable.
 Call today and arrange for a legal consultation to get started on your case.